paulfitz/daff-doc/types/coopy/Merger.md

 ---
 layout: thing
 thing: class
-title: coopy.Merger
+title: daff.Merger
 ---
-# coopy.Merger
+# daff.Merger

   Merge changes made in one table into another, given knowledge of a common ancestor.